Proposed Main Modifications

 Circumstances where the proposal is able to conclusively demonstrate that it will not result in an adverse effect on the Breckland SPA may include where the proposal is:

-• More than 1,500km away from potential stone curlew nesting sites inside the SPA (these are those parts of the SPA that are also designated as Breckland Farmland SSSI) however, these proposals will still need to assess direct and indirect impacts to stone curlew as a protected species under the Wildlife and Countryside Act 1981;
+(these are those parts of the SPA that are also designated as Breckland Farmland SSSI)however, these proposals will still need to assess direct and indirect impacts to stone curlew as a protected species under the Wildlife and Countryside Act 1981; A new building that will be completely masked from the SPA by existing built development;- A proposed re-development of an existing building that would not alter its footprint or increase its potential impact."

 There are no changes proposed to the policy text regarding woodlark and nightjar.